Contractor Marketing Cost Los Angeles: Managed Website vs. Traditional Advertising

 How much do Google Ads cost for contractors in the LA market?

-Google Ads cost-per-click for contractor keywords in Los Angeles is among the highest in the country.
-HVAC keywords like “AC repair Los Angeles,” “air conditioning installation Los Angeles,” and “furnace repair near me” in LA zip codes regularly land between $35 and $65 per click — with premium zip codes in the Westside and South Bay pushing toward the top of that range during peak cooling season.
-A contractor running a Google Ads campaign targeting HVAC in the LA metro typically needs a minimum monthly budget of $3,500 to $5,000 just to generate enough clicks to produce meaningful lead volume — and at a 5% to 8% conversion rate from click to call, that budget produces roughly thirty to fifty leads per month before any consideration of lead quality.
+Google Ads cost per click for contractor keywords in Los Angeles is among the highest in the country.
+Per industry benchmarks, HVAC keywords like “AC repair Los Angeles” and “air conditioning installation Los Angeles” reach the $40 to $55 range and run higher in the most competitive auctions, with premium Westside and South Bay zip codes and peak cooling season at the top end.
+Industry sources note that in heavily competitive metros the most aggressive keywords can run above $60 and even past $100 per click.
+A contractor running a Google Ads campaign targeting HVAC in the LA metro typically needs a minimum monthly budget of several thousand dollars just to generate enough clicks to produce meaningful lead volume (illustrative).

-Remodeling and kitchen renovation keywords run somewhat lower — typically $22 to $45 per click — but the conversion funnel is longer.
+Remodeling and kitchen renovation keywords run somewhat lower per click, but the conversion funnel is longer.
 A homeowner searching “kitchen remodel Los Angeles” is often in early research mode, not ready to call today.
 This means the effective cost per booked appointment is dramatically higher than the click cost suggests.
-Contractors running Google Ads for remodeling in LA commonly report spending $150 to $400 per qualified consultation — which is meaningful when factored against average job revenue, but devastating when the campaign is mismanaged or poorly targeted.
+Contractors running Google Ads for remodeling in LA commonly report spending several hundred dollars per qualified consultation, which is meaningful against average job revenue but devastating when the campaign is mismanaged or poorly targeted (illustrative).

 Plumbing keywords occupy a middle ground.
-Emergency plumbing searches like “burst pipe repair Los Angeles” and “emergency plumber near me” carry the highest CPCs in the plumbing category — sometimes exceeding $45 per click — because the intent is immediate and the job value is real.
-Standard service keywords like “water heater replacement Los Angeles” and “drain cleaning near me” run $20 to $35 per click.
+Emergency plumbing searches like “burst pipe repair Los Angeles” and “emergency plumber near me” carry the highest CPCs in the plumbing category, because the intent is immediate and the job value is real.
+Standard service keywords like “water heater replacement Los Angeles” and “drain cleaning near me” run lower.
 The challenge for plumbing contractors is that emergency call volume is geographically unpredictable, and broad LA targeting means paying for clicks from service areas far outside a contractor’s practical range.

 What does Angi and HomeAdvisor cost LA contractors per lead?

-Angi (formerly Angie’s List, which acquired HomeAdvisor) charges contractors per lead rather than per click, but the per-lead costs in the Los Angeles market are substantial.
-HVAC installation leads in the LA metro run $85 to $175 per lead, while remodeling leads for kitchen or bathroom projects run $75 to $150 per lead.
-Plumbing leads for standard service work run $35 to $85 per lead, with premium emergency categories approaching $100.
+Angi (which now includes HomeAdvisor) charges contractors per lead rather than per click, and the per-lead costs in the Los Angeles market are substantial.
+As reported, HVAC installation leads in the LA metro run roughly $85 to $175 per lead, remodeling leads for kitchen or bathroom projects run $75 to $150 per lead, and plumbing leads for standard service work run $35 to $85 per lead, with premium emergency categories approaching $100.
 These costs apply regardless of whether the lead is answered, whether the homeowner is price-shopping against four other contractors, or whether the project actually moves forward.

-The lead-sharing model that Angi and HomeAdvisor use means that each lead sold to one contractor is often sold simultaneously to two, three, or four other contractors in the same trade area.
-Contractors who rely heavily on these platforms report that competition at the lead level — not just the search level — makes conversion rates difficult to predict.
-Average close rates on shared leads in the LA market run 10% to 20% for most trades, which means the effective cost per closed job from Angi ranges from $425 to $1,750 per job depending on the trade and the quality of the contractor’s follow-up process.
+The lead-sharing model that these platforms use means each lead sold to one contractor is often sold at the same time to two, three, or four other contractors in the same trade area.
+Contractors who rely heavily on these platforms report that competition at the lead level, not just the search level, makes conversion rates difficult to predict.
+Average close rates on shared leads in the LA market run roughly 10 to 20 percent for most trades, which means the effective cost per closed job from a shared-lead platform can run several hundred to well over a thousand dollars depending on the trade and the quality of the contractor’s follow-up process.
+Contractors who run a field service platform like Jobber gain a real speed-to-contact edge on shared leads, since automated follow-up and mobile dispatch cut response time from hours to minutes in a market where the first contractor to answer usually wins the booking.

-Many LA contractors maintain both a Google Ads presence and an Angi membership simultaneously, treating them as different channels for different buyer intents.
-Combined, these two platforms alone can represent $4,000 to $9,000 in monthly spend for a single-trade contractor attempting to maintain a consistent lead pipeline.
-When additional costs like website hosting, basic SEO services, and Yelp advertising are factored in, total traditional digital marketing budgets for active LA contractors frequently exceed $6,000 to $12,000 per month.
+Many LA contractors maintain both a Google Ads presence and an Angi membership at once, treating them as different channels for different buyer intents.
+Combined, these two platforms alone can represent several thousand dollars in monthly spend for a single-trade contractor attempting to maintain a consistent lead pipeline.
+When additional costs like website hosting, basic SEO services, and Yelp advertising are factored in, total traditional digital marketing budgets for active LA contractors frequently run well into five figures per month (illustrative).

 How does direct mail perform for contractors in the Los Angeles area?

 Direct mail remains a meaningful channel for certain LA contractor categories, particularly remodeling and home services targeting higher-income neighborhoods.
-A standard Every Door Direct Mail (EDDM) campaign targeting a single ZIP code in an LA-area neighborhood runs $500 to $1,200 in printing and postage for a four-inch by six-inch postcard mailer reaching 2,000 to 5,000 homes.
-Response rates for contractor direct mail in the LA market average 0.5% to 2% — meaning a campaign reaching 3,000 homes might generate 15 to 60 inquiries, of which a fraction become booked appointments.
+A standard Every Door Direct Mail (EDDM) campaign targeting a single ZIP code in an LA-area neighborhood runs roughly $500 to $1,200 in printing and postage for a postcard mailer reaching 2,000 to 5,000 homes.
+Response rates for contractor direct mail in the LA market average 0.5 to 2 percent, meaning a campaign reaching 3,000 homes might generate 15 to 60 inquiries, of which a fraction become booked appointments.

 The per-response economics make direct mail difficult to justify as a primary channel for most contractors.
-At a 1% response rate on a $900 campaign reaching 3,000 homes, the contractor receives 30 contacts — at $30 per contact before any selling costs.
-Contrast this with the fact that many of those contacts will be price-shopping, comparing bids, or simply curious rather than ready to buy.
+At a 1 percent response rate on a $900 campaign reaching 3,000 homes, the contractor receives about 30 contacts, before any selling costs, and many of those will be price-shopping or simply curious rather than ready to buy.
 Contractors who use direct mail most effectively in the LA market tend to use it as a retargeting mechanism in neighborhoods where they have already completed jobs, leveraging social proof from neighboring properties to increase response rates.

 Is television advertising still a viable channel for LA contractors?

-Local television advertising in the Los Angeles market is among the most expensive in the country — and increasingly misaligned with how homeowners actually find contractors.
-A thirty-second spot on a local LA network affiliate during morning news can cost $2,000 to $8,000 per airing, and building any meaningful frequency requires running the spot multiple times per week over multiple weeks.
-A modest six-week television campaign targeting the LA metro can cost $40,000 to $120,000 before production costs — numbers that are simply out of reach for independent contractors and mid-size construction companies alike.
+Local television advertising in the Los Angeles market is among the most expensive in the country and increasingly misaligned with how homeowners actually find contractors.
+A 30-second spot on a local LA network affiliate during morning news can cost several thousand dollars per airing, and building any meaningful frequency requires running the spot multiple times per week over multiple weeks.
+A modest six-week television campaign targeting the LA metro can cost into the high five or low six figures before production.
+Those numbers are simply out of reach for independent contractors and mid-size construction companies alike (illustrative).

 The more accessible version of television advertising for contractors is connected TV (CTV) and streaming pre-roll through platforms like Hulu, Peacock, and YouTube connected TV.
-These platforms allow geographic targeting at the ZIP code or city level, with CPMs (cost per thousand impressions) ranging from $20 to $45 in the LA market.
-A $1,500 monthly CTV budget in LA produces approximately 33,000 to 75,000 impressions — decent awareness reach, but with no guaranteed click, call, or conversion.
+These platforms allow geographic targeting at the ZIP code or city level, with CPMs (cost per thousand impressions) typically in the $20 to $45 range in the LA market.
+A modest monthly CTV budget produces decent awareness reach but with no guaranteed click, call, or conversion.
 For trade contractors focused on direct response and measurable ROI, CTV functions better as a brand reinforcement channel than a primary lead generation tool.

-LA Proper versus Orange County versus Inland Empire — Organic Opportunity Map
+LA Proper vs. Orange County vs. Inland Empire: Organic Opportunity Map

 Which LA neighborhoods are the most competitive for organic contractor search rankings?